mitchcapper/httrack/README.md

 ## This Fork

 HTTrack ( https://github.com/xroche/httrack ) development seems stalled (last release May 2017, last commit Nov, 2019).
-I make no statements or guarantees on updating this or merging PR but if they are clean I should have the time to do so.
+I make no statements or guarantees on updating this or merging PRs but if they are clean I should have the time to do so.
 At a minimum should give a good starting point for someone else to continue to maintain this.

+There are automatic binary builds made for every commit.
+If you are logged into github you are able to download the "artifacts" or zip files of the final products and source from them.
+See: [Actions · mitchcapper/httrack · GitHub](https://github.com/mitchcapper/httrack/actions/workflows/continuous.yml) for the runs, click on a run and scroll to the bottom to find artifacts.

 ## Fork Changes